 Always in quotation marks.
 For example:

 And that’s it!
-With these basics under your belt, you’re going to be flying through advanced tutorials in no time!
-Don’t worry if you forget something - you can always come back to this lesson if you need a refresher.
+With these basics under your belt, you’re going to be flying through tutorials and other articles!
+Don’t worry if you forget something - you can always come back to this article if you need a refresher.